-Although state school education is free, the cost of school clothing can be expensive for many families, especially if certain items such as blazers and ties must be bought from a specific supplier.
+Although state school education is free, the cost of school clothing can be too much for many families, especially if items such as blazers and ties must be bought from a specific supplier.

-The UK Government has introduced new rules for schools that come into force in September 2022 that will ensure that such branded items are kept to a minimum and that the total costs of uniforms and PE kits are affordable for all.
+The UK Government has introduced new rules for schools that come into force in September 2022 to ensure such branded items are kept to a minimum and that the total costs of uniforms and PE kits are affordable for all.

 Each school should have its uniform policy published on their website.

-- Use the online calculators on entitledto and Turn2Us to check if you are receiving all of the welfare benefits that you are eligible for
+- Use the online calculators on the entitledto website and Turn2Us to check if you are receiving all the benefits that you are eligible for.

 - Your local Citizens Advice Bureau can also advise you on your entitlement to benefits, and may also be aware of local funding that could help towards costs

-- If you have a professional worker supporting you from a public or charitable sector organisation, they may be able to apply for a grant from Buttle UK on your behalf
+- If you have a professional supporting you, they may be able to apply for a grant from Buttle UK on your behalf